-In the best interest of our students, UNE's fall undergraduate semester-abroad programs in Spain, France, and Morocco as well as all of UNE's short-term travel programs and the Professional Science Master's in Ocean Food Systems program in Iceland have been canceled due to unexpected viral surges and travel restrictions.
-The undergraduate semester abroad in Iceland, however, is continuing as scheduled.
+In the best interest of our students, UNE's fall and spring undergraduate semester-abroad programs in Spain, France, and Morocco as well as all of UNE's short-term travel programs and the Professional Science Master's in Ocean Food Systems program in Iceland have been canceled due to unexpected viral surges and travel restrictions.
+The undergraduate semester abroad in Iceland, however, went forward for fall term and is continuing as scheduled for spring term.

-As part of the Office of Global Affairs' contingency plan, all students who signed up for study-abroad programs also registered for our Maine-based courses and on-campus housing for the fall semester, and therefore, students who have been impacted by canceled programs abroad are having their educational and housing needs met on our Maine campuses.
+As part of the Office of Global Affairs' contingency plan, all students who signed up for study-abroad programs also registered for our Maine-based courses and on-campus housing, and therefore, students who were impacted by canceled programs abroad had their educational and housing needs met on our Maine campuses.